bridgecrewio/aws-modernization-workshop-bridgecrew/content/aws/20_module_two/2006_automating_iac_github_actions.md

 {{% notice tip %}}
-By default, the Bridgecrew GitHub Action is designed to pass, acting as a reporting and observability task, which updates the Bridgecrew dashboard of the current security posture within the CI/CD pipeline.
+If you want your GitHub Action to soft-fail and just act as an observability tool, add "soft_fail: true" under "api-key" in the YAML.
 {{% /notice %}}

 ## Congratulations!